alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2023/2023-07-11-rule-on-marrying-shiis-communists.md

 ---
+hijri: Dhul-Hijjah 23, 1444
+lang: en
 layout: post
-title: "It is not permissible to give the daughters of Sunni families in marriage to the sons of Shi’is or Communists"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da’imah 18/298-300, Fatwa no. 20011"
-category: [sects, marriage, women]
-hijri: "Dhul-Hijjah 23, 1444"
-lang: en
-tags: [alifta]
-translation: false
-summary: "It is not permissible to give the daughters of Sunni families in marriage to the sons of Shi’is or Communists.
-If the marriage takes place, it is invalid."
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da’imah 18/298-300, Fatwa no. 20011
+summary: It is not permissible to give the daughters of Sunni families in marriage to the sons of Shi’is or Communists.
+If the marriage takes place, it is invalid.
+tags:
+- alifta
+title: It is not permissible to give the daughters of Sunni families in marriage to the sons of Shi’is or Communists
+translation: false
 ---

 ### Question: